Your choice of furry companion can say a great deal about your personality.

 But every pet, no matter the species or breed, has a different personality, and your choice of pet can say a lot about you and your personality.
 For instance, an introvert is more likely to pick a cat as their furry companion while an extrovert is likely to be a dog owner.

 A survey carried out by the University of Texas in Austin found that some common beliefs about pet lovers may be true; you may be a lot more like your furry friend than you ever realised.

 Are you a cat person or a dog person?
 Usually, even people who don’t own either pet can identify which category they fit into, and the answer may say something about their personality.

 As a general rule, dogs are more social and eager to please, while cats are more introverted and curious.

-In the new study, self-described cat and dog people appeared to share these traits.
+In the study, self-described cat and dog people appeared to share these traits.

-“Even though we have this widely held idea that dog people and cat people are somehow different, we haven’t really known how they are different and previous research has failed to tell us,” says psychologist and study researcher Sam Gosling, PhD, of the University of Texas at Austin.
+“Even though we have this widely held idea that dog people and cat people are somehow different, we haven’t really known how they are different and previous research has failed to tell us,” says psychologist and study researcher Sam Gosling, PhD, of the University of Texas.

-He believes this is because earlier studies examined personality differences in cat and dog owners, failing to account for the fact that a dog person may actually own a cat and vice versa.
+He believes that is because earlier studies examined personality differences in cat and dog owners, failing to account for the fact that a dog person may actually own a cat and vice versa.